sumonhn22/sumonhn22/README.md

 ### Hi there 👋
- I'm Md Sumon Hossain from Netherlands.
-As a mathematician and Data Scientist, I would like to learn new tech and solve real world problem so that I can help other people.
+ I'm Sumon.
+As a mathematician and Data Scientist, I would like to solve real world problem so that I can help other people.
+I have a solid grasp of mathematics and statistics I have utilized my mathematical and statistical skills to model and solve real-world complex project.
+I am skilled in programming, data analytics, building and deploying machine learning models.
+I generate clear and actionable insights from data and communicate the role of my stakeholders.

  ## ⚡ Technologies